 In one of our previous blog posts, we discussed what a good landing page load speed is.
 This time, we’re looking at the exact steps you can take to boost the load speed of your landing page.

-Top 5 reasons why your landing pages may be slow and how to fix them
+Top 5 reasons why your landing pages may be slow and how to improve their speed

 1. Your media files are too large